What do we mean by Persistent dumping?

 Countries can also implement import quotas wherein import quantities of goods are restricted or fixed.
 An upper ceiling is set on the volume of goods that can be imported from a foreign country.
 This can be a dampener on the plans of the dumping company or nation.
 Apart from fixing the import quota, the country/the Government of a foreign country can totally debar the import from one or a few countries in general or for a few specific products.

 Furthermore, there are a number of international trade watchdogs and bodies that keep a check on dumping and anti-competitive trade practices.
-Some examples of such bodies are the World Trade Organization(WTO) which was previously known as the GATT or General Agreement on Tariffs and Trade, and the European Union(EU).
+Examples of such bodies are the World Trade Organization(WTO), previously known as the GATT or General Agreement on Tariffs and Trade, and the European Union(EU).
 If some country feels that another nation or a foreign company is dumping its products inside its borders, it can approach these international bodies and file a complaint.
 If these bodies feel that the complainant is correct, they can pass restrictive and prohibitory orders to stop the dumping.
 This can pose a major challenge to the company or country involved in the persistent dumping of goods and can derail their plans.

-Persistent dumping being long-term in nature provides time to local competitors for the formulation of strategies.
+Persistent dumping being long-term in nature, provides time to local competitors for the formulation of strategies.
 These local competitors can invest their time and funds both in the research and development to manufacture products at a lower cost.
 This will help them compete with the dumping company on the price and quality front.

 a) The product being dumped should have a constant demand.

-b) The products should be price-elastic in nature, that is, the demand should increase with a decrease in price.
+b) The products should be price-elastic in nature; that is, the demand should increase with a decrease in price.

 c) Price of products should be kept after considering the marginal cost of products.

-In order to restrict the practice of persistent dumping, countries can go for the following measures: Import quotas, setting upper limits, complete ban or ban from few countries. and more.
+In order to restrict the practice of persistent dumping, countries can go for the following measures: Import quotas, setting upper limits, complete ban or ban from few countries.
+And more.
 Also, such trade is regulated by bodies like WTO, EU, etc.